patrickfav/Dali/README.md

 A full example can be found in the test app's `LiveBlurFragment.java`

 The idea is basically to hook up to the scrollable view and every scroll event the blur has to be updated with `blurWorker.updateBlurView()`.
-Many of the views do not offer these features therefore there are simple implementations for some views (see package `at.favre.lib.dali.view.Observable*`)
+Many of the views do not offer these features, therefore there are simple implementations for some views (see package `at.favre.lib.dali.view.Observable*`)